Resin Table – Made By Lou

 Kitchen Unit – Made By Ed and Lou

 We wanted to make a quirky kitchen unit using as many recycled bits and pieces as possible, with a sort of ‘building site materials’ theme.
 The top is made of polished concrete which we formed by pouring into a large mould.
 The frame is made from scaffolding type tubing (with internal draw frames made from a old shopping trolley).
 The front panels are old pallet wood, with clay pipes being used for wine storage, and the six side draws are old wine bottle crates that were salvaged from a building site bonfire pile.

-Cheeseboard – Made By Lou
+Purple Shelf Unit – Made By Ed and Lou

 This was a quick ‘up-cycling’ project to transform an old shelf unit into something a little more contemporary.
 The walnut veneered top and shelf were made from leftover wood from another project, and the old unit just needed a little bashing, cutting, filling, sanding and painting to make it look like new again.
 Total project cost was £5 (for two ‘tester’ paint pots).